General Santos: Transportation

 Commuting in and around General Santos is a fast and convenient ride.
 More than 400 passenger buses, public utility vans and jeepneys wield routes within the city and neighboring provinces like in Koronadal, Cotabato, Davao, Tacurong, Pagadian, Cagayan de Oro and others.
 Three-wheeled motorized cabs known as tricycles are the city's main mode of public transport and have been on the road since pioneering times.
 Air-conditioned taxis also ply the city's streets offering commuters a choice of a more comfortable mode of transportation.

 Maintained by the City Engineers' Office, the city's major road networks are paved and endowed with safety road marks, signs and signals to ensure a secure and efficient traffic flow within the city.
 The Pan-Philippine Highway links the city by land to other major cities in Mindanao and to the rest of the country.

-The General Santos Terminal—popularly known as Bulaong Terminal; located in Barangay Dadiangas North is the city's main integrated land transport terminal.
+The General Santos Terminal, popularly known as Bulaong Terminal, located in Barangay Dadiangas North, is the city's main integrated land transport terminal.
 The terminal serves as the city's gateway for land travelers.
-Buses and other forms of public mass transportation—to and from various parts of Mindanao such as Koronadal, Tacurong, Cotabato, Davao, Kidapawan, Digos, Pagadian, and Cagayan de Oro.
+Buses and other forms of public mass transportation go to and from various parts of Mindanao such as Koronadal, Tacurong, Cotabato, Davao, Kidapawan, Digos, Pagadian, and Cagayan de Oro.